MrDeners/mood_tracker/README.md

 # Mood Today
+## Mood Checker - You can track your mood, emotions and reasons at the moment
+### Maliush Dzianis Olegovich
+### Group - 253501

-Check youre mood every day!
+# Check your mood every day!